Why I Scrapped My Big Career for The Long Journey

 Repetitive Stress Injury describes any musculoskeletal chronic pain disorder (such as carpal tunnel syndrome or tendinitis) experienced in the upper body.
 The condition is often caused by long, intense hours of repetitive computer use in the workplace.

-“Ok, so how do I make it go away?”
+“So how do I make it go away?”
 I asked, choking back fear in my throat.

 “Some people make adjustments to their work habits, get treatment and recover — but for others it’s permanent.
 You should prepare yourself for either outcome.”